-Small resource deposits on planet surfaces or in caves can be extracted with the Pyro RYT Multitool.
+Small resource deposits in caves can be extracted with the Pyro RYT Multitool.
 For this you also need the right attachment, an Ore Bit Mining-Attachement.

 A few gems will fit into your standard inventory, but not a lot.
 Therefore I recommend to buy the MacFlex Arms Orange “Rucksack” Core.
 You get the equipment for example at Tammany and Sons in Loreville (Hurston) or in the Mining Support Centers of Refineries.
 This increases your inventory significantly, which means longer mining trips and more profit.
 However, for particularly cold or hot environments you should choose the Novikov or Pembroke suit.